sipart/spring_lab/GCP setup and more.md

 ## Resources for setting up EVE-NG in the Google Compute Platform

-These resources are ideal to do the setup - nothing for me to add - everything else is to confgure the detail beyond the linked guides.
+These resources are ideal for EVE-NG 'cloud' setup - nothing for me to add - everything else is to confgure the detail beyond the linked guides.

 Comprehensive post by [ithitman](http://ithitman.blogspot.com/2018/04/configuring-eve-ng-on-google-compute.html)